 The participating municipality is asked to assist with dust suppression as needed, securing and fencing site, disconnecting and capping utilities, and completing backfill.
 In deciding which structures to demolish, the Authority considers the condition, location, and coordination of the required equipment.

-In 2020, the Authority assisted the City of Little Falls, Greater Mohawk Valley Landbank, in a demolition project.
 Since its inception, 19 municipalities have participated, and 30 structures have been demolished through this program.